Andrew M. Johnston

 “The theory and practice of gender in international history: what transnational feminists have taught me,” at The Berkshire Conference on the History of Women, University of Toronto, Toronto, May 25, 2014.

-“Henri Bergson and the ontology of diplomacy,” for a panel entitled Ideas in Transit: Intellectual Exchanges as Foreign Relations at the Turn to the Twentieth Century, at the Society for Historians of American Foreign Relations Annual Meeting, Lexington, Kentucky, 20 June 2014.
+“Henri Bergson and the ontology of diplomacy,” for a panel entitled Ideas in Transit: Intellectual Exchanges as Foreign Relations at the Turn to the Twentieth Century, at the Society for Historians of American Foreign Relations (SHAFR) Annual Meeting, Lexington, Kentucky, 20 June 2014.